Small Business Guide to Lead Lists & Generation

-If the marketing for the free content, and the content itself is creative and high value, a bond can be forged with the contact which will make a sale more likely.
+If the marketing for the free content and the content itself are creative and high value, a bond can be forged with the prospect which will make a sale more likely.
 However, using content for lead generation can be demanding.
 As technology continues to evolve, new marketing avenues open almost daily, rewarding companies who can be nimble enough to embrace new tools and let go of older ones.
-You’ll need to keep pressing to find new ways to grow your inbound leads, and frequently come up with new, free content offerings.
-In addition, learn more about what the people already on your inbound lead list need and want, so you can address their wishes in better and better ways.
+You’ll need to keep pressing to find new ways to grow your inbound leads and to frequently come up with new free-content offerings.
+Plus it’s helpful to continually learn more about what your existing inbound leads need and want, so you can address their concerns in better and better ways.
 This will, in turn, help you attract more leads.

 The Importance of Quality Leads

 The quality of your leads can be a significant factor in how much revenue your sales team brings in.
 If you’re going to pay for leads, or charge others for them, you should make sure you’re buying/selling quality leads, not just collecting data.

 There are a few things to consider when determining whether a lead is a quality one for your business.
 Detailed demographics (name, age, etc.) allow you to know who to contact; firmographics (company size, revenue, etc.) enrich your lead data to help paint a holistic view of the potential prospect; buying signals and multiple contact touchpoints (email, phone, social media, etc.) can inform your sales outreach strategy and should be included.